 Keep scrolling to hear the song.

-Can you listen to the whole thing without feeling drowsy?
+Can you listen to the whole song without feeling drowsy?
 Go on, we dare you.
 (Maybe after work, though.)

 To be clear, "Weightless" wasn't the only song the scientists found had an impact on stress levels.
 "Someone Like You" by Adele also made the top 10, as did Coldplay's "Strawberry Swing."
 Head over to Inc. to see the full list, and shop some more of our anxiety-curbing essentials below.